#1: We Are Not Our Past or The Things That Have Happened To Us

 And I need that fix.

-It leads me to rooftops over-looking beautiful cities, plane rides, new experiences, late night dinners, and long walks with cups of coffee.
+Craving that, leads me to rooftops over-looking beautiful cities, plane rides, new experiences, late night dinners, and long walks with cups of coffee.

 I love never knowing where I might end up or who I’m going to meet.